Starlink: Battle for Atlas

 Starlink: Battle for Atlas is an action-adventure video game developed by Ubisoft Toronto and published by Ubisoft.
-It was released for the Nintendo Switch, PlayStation 4, and Xbox One on October 16, 2018 and for Microsoft Windows on April 30, 2019.
+It was released for the Nintendo Switch, PlayStation 4, and Xbox One on October 16, 2018, and for Microsoft Windows on April 30, 2019.
 The game also features optional toys-to-life elements.
-While the game got middling-to-positive reviews, it was a commercial failure for Ubisoft due to low sales.
+While not meeting sales expectations, it received generally positive reviews from critics.

 Premise

 The game is set in the Atlas star system.
 Early on in the game, the player's mothership, Equinox, is ambushed by the Forgotten Legion and crashes on a nearby planet; the captain of the Equinox is taken hostage.
 The Legion's leader, Grax, is obsessed with an extinct race called the Wardens, who left much of their ancient technology behind.
 Grax, who wants to use such technology for his own legion, acts as a constant threat that the player must face throughout their journey.

-Exclusive to the Nintendo Switch version is a crossover with the Star Fox series, where Fox McCloud, Falco Lombardi, Peppy Hare, and Slippy Toad provide aid to the main Starlink characters while on their own mission to hunt down Wolf O'Donnell.
+Exclusive to the Nintendo Switch version is a crossover with Nintendo's Star Fox series, where Fox McCloud, Falco Lombardi, Peppy Hare, and Slippy Toad provide aid to the main Starlink characters while on their own mission to hunt down Wolf O'Donnell.
+This would be the first Switch game to feature Star Fox characters, followed by Super Smash Bros.
+Ultimate several weeks later.